-ENDANGERED AND THREATENED SPECIES: No authorization will be granted under this regional general permit for an activity that is likely to jeopardize the continued existence of a threatened or endangered species or a species proposed for such designation, as identified under the Endangered Species Act, or for an activity that is likely to destroy or adversely modify the critical habitat of such species.
+THREATENED AND ENDANGERED SPECIES: No authorization would be granted under this RGP for an activity that is likely to jeopardize the continued existence of an endangered or threatened species or a species proposed for such designation, as identified under the Endangered Species Act, or for an activity that is likely to destroy or adversely modify the critical habitat of such species.
+Any activity that may affect an endangered or threatened species would require review by the USACE and consultation with the U. S. Fish and Wildlife Service.

-NATIONAL REGISTER OF HISTORIC PLACES: The impact of activities authorized by this regional general permit on cultural resources listed, or eligible for listing, in the National Register of Historic Places (NRHP), shall be taken into account by the USACE prior to the initiation of work.
-If previously unknown cultural resources are encountered during work authorized by this permit, the appropriate USACE district shall be notified and the resources avoided until the USACE can assess their eligibility for listing in the NRHP.
+NATIONAL REGISTER OF HISTORIC PLACES: The USACE will take into account the impact of activities authorized by this RGP on cultural resources listed, or eligible for listing, in the National Register of Historic Places (NRHP).
+If known or previously unknown cultural resources are encountered during work authorized by this permit, the permittee shall notify the appropriate USACE district and the resources shall be avoided until the USACE can assess their eligibility for listing in the NRHP.
 Sites determined to be eligible for listing in the NRHP shall be mitigated in consultation with the USACE.
-Cultural resources include prehistoric and historic archeological sites, and areas or structures of cultural interest which occur in the permit area.
+Cultural resources include prehistoric and historic archeological sites, and areas or structures of cultural interest that occur in the permit area.

-SOLICITATION OF COMMENTS: The public notice is being distributed to all known interested persons in order to assist in developing fact upon which a decision by the USACE may be based.
+SOLICITATION OF COMMENTS: This public notice is being distributed to all known interested persons in order to assist in developing fact upon which a decision by the USACE may be based.
 For accuracy and completeness of the record, all data in support of or in opposition to the proposed work should be submitted in writing setting forth sufficient detail to furnish a clear understanding of the reasons for support or opposition.

 PUBLIC HEARING: Prior to the close of the comment period any person may make a written request for a public hearing setting forth the particular reasons for the request.
-The District Engineer will determine whether the issues raised are substantial and should be considered in his permit decision.
-If a public hearing is warranted, all known interested persons will be notified of the time, date, and location.
+The District Engineer will determine whether the issues raised are substantial and should be considered in his decision.
+If a public hearing is warranted, all known interested persons will be notified of the time, date, and location of the hearing.

-CLOSE OF COMMENT PERIOD: All comments pertaining to this Public Notice must reach this office on or before January 17, 2015, which is the close of the comment period.
-Extensions of the comment period may be granted for valid reasons provided a written request is received by the limiting date.
+CLOSE OF COMMENT PERIOD: All comments pertaining to this Public Notice must reach this office on or before December 15, 2019, the closing date of the comment period.
+Extensions of the comment period may be granted for valid reasons provided a written request is received by the closing date.
 If no comments are received by that date, it will be considered that there are no objections.
-Comments and requests for additional information should be submitted to; Regulatory Branch, CESWF-DE-R; U. S. Army Corps of Engineers; Post Office Box 17300; Fort Worth, Texas 76102-0300.
-You may visit the Regulatory Branch in Room 3A37 of the Federal
+Comments and requests for additional information should be submitted to Mr. Chandler Peter, Regulatory Branch, CESWF-DE-R, U.S. Army Corps of Engineers, P.O.
+Box 17300, Fort Worth, Texas 76102.
+You may visit the Regulatory Branch in Room 3A37 of the Federal Building at 819 Taylor Street in Fort Worth during regular business hours, Monday through Friday.
+Telephone inquiries may be directed to Mr. Peter at (817) 886-1736.